sigasi/sigasi_insights/content/manual/rules/sensitivity-list.md

 Sigasi Studio can warn about problems with your sensitivity list:

-## Presence of either a sensitivity list or one or more wait statements in a process
+### Presence of either a sensitivity list or one or more wait statements in a process

-VHDL requires a **sensitivity list** for each process or `wait` statements in the process body (rule 38).
+VHDL requires a **sensitivity list** for each process or `wait` statements in the process body.

-## Incomplete sensitivity list
+### Incomplete sensitivity list

-A sensitivity list should contain all signals the process is sensitive to (rule 72).
+A sensitivity list should contain all signals the process is sensitive to.

 <pre><span class="warning">process</span>(a)
 begin
    c <= a and b;
 end process;</pre>

-## Superfluous signals in sensitivity list
+### Superfluous signals in sensitivity list

-A sensitivity list should only contain signals the process is sensitive to (rule 73).
+A sensitivity list should only contain signals the process is sensitive to.
 Adding more signals will only slow down your simulations.

 <pre>process(a, b, <span class="warning">c</span>)
 begin
    c <= a and b;
 end process;</pre>

-## Duplicate signals in sensitivity list
+### Duplicate signals in sensitivity list

-A sensitivity list should only contain signals the process is sensitive to (rule 85).
+A sensitivity list should only contain signals the process is sensitive to.
 Adding duplicate signals is likely a typo and doesn't have any practical effect.

 <pre>process(a, b, <span class="warning">b</span>)
 begin